Cruzeiro Esporte Clube (RO)

 Cruzeiro Esporte Clube, commonly referred to as Cruzeiro de Rondônia, or simply Cruzeiro-RO, was a Brazilian professional football club based in Porto Velho, Rondônia.
+They competed in the Copa Norte once in 1999.
 Their activities are currently closed due to financial difficulties.
 Cruzeiro-RO has last played in a professional match in May 2010.

-They competed in the Copa Norte once.

 History

 The club was founded on 1 May 1963.
-They competed in the Copa Norte in 1999, finishing as the runner-up of the cup after being defeated in the final by Sampaio Corrêa of Maranhão state.
+They competed in the Copa Norte in 1999, finishing as the fourth place of the cup after being defeated in the semi-finals by São Raimundo of Amazonas state.

 Stadium

 Cruzeiro Esporte Clube played their home games at Estádio Aluízio Ferreira.
 The stadium has a maximum capacity of 7,000 people.